Discussing travels to Balkans!

 New episodes will be uploaded weekly with different formats.
 In addition to interviews, I’ll also be doing some monologue shows from the road and some shows where I talk to locals in the places I visit.

-Please subscribe on iTunes and leave a review.
-Positive reviews, especially in the first few weeks the podcast is on iTunes can make a world of difference.
+Please subscribe on Apple Podcasts and leave a review.
+Positive reviews, especially in the first few weeks the podcast can make a world of difference.

 If you are reading this in your RSS reader, please click to see what I am talking about.